 I love budgeting.
 It’s a strange thing to say, but I really do.
 I enjoy working with numbers, and I enjoy having peace of mind from knowing exactly where my money is going and how much I’ll have left over at the end of the month.

 Budgeting helps you to keep track of your spending, and realizing when your money is being wasted on unnecessary things.
 At one point I was buying over 2000 yen’s worth of food and drinks from convenience stores every day that I went to work.
 That was around $600 USD per month just for one person!

 Since then I try to be more careful and cognizant of where my money goes.
 I’ve been able to cut back my food costs to less than half of that without feeling hungry or like I’m missing out on anything.
 Budgeting is the best tool for keeping extravagant spending under control.

 I have a few budgeting videos on my YouTube channel to give you an idea of what a monthly budget for an English teacher in Japan looks like:

 There are plenty of resources you can find online to learn about budgeting.
 It’s good to just keep it simple in the beginning.
 Use your budget to build up savings, pay off debt, and then plan your short-term future for the next year or so.

-If you ever find yourself a little short on cash, then I suggest reading 15 Ideas for Making Extra Money in Japan.
+If you ever find yourself a little short on cash, then I suggest reading about ways that you can earn extra money in Japan.
 A few of the tips can be used to make money in a matter of only a few hours.
 They won’t make you rich, but they’ll help you get by if you’re ever in a bind.